markjprice/apps-services-net8/docs/ch02-sql-edge.md

 ```

 > **Good Practice**: The password must be at least 8 characters long and contain characters from three of the following four sets: uppercase letters, lowercase letters, digits, and symbols; otherwise, the container cannot set up the SQL Edge engine and will stop working.

+> On Windows 11, running the container image at the command prompt failed for me.
+See [here](#running-a-container-on-windows-using-the-user-interface) for steps that worked.

 2. If your operating system firewall blocks access, then allow access.
 3. In **Docker Desktop**, in the **Containers** section, confirm that the image is running, as shown in *Figure 2A.2*: